Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Proposed Method

-CRL simultaneously considers single-view fidelity and multi-view consistency, creating representations that are both consistent with the key features of the masked MTS and semantically coherent across views.
-More importantly, the reconstruction learning and consistency learning based on MEV mitigate the risk of overfitting to view-specific knowledge and losing critical single temporal information caused by the crisp IVM masking.
-The CMC described below further complements CRL in connecting the mask representation learning with clustering tasks.
+CRL simultaneously considers single-view fidelity and multi-view consistency to learn representations that are both consistent with the key features of the masked MTS and semantically coherent across endogenous view embeddings.
+More importantly, the reconstruction learning and consistency learning based on MEV mitigate the risk of overfitting to variate-specific knowledge and losing critical single temporal information caused by the crisp IVM masking.